 As I got into personal finance, I kept on thinking about life on one income.
 Since my mother could do so much for herself and her two children on a single income, what’s stopping my partner and me?

-Saving a big chunk of money is hard, so saving mine or my partner’s full monthly income might serve as a fast-forward button.
+Saving a big chunk of money is hard, so saving my or my partner’s total monthly income might serve as a fast-forward button.
 Building the habit of living on one income gives you freedom.
 You can quit an unsatisfying job, stay home with your children, or get back to school.

 I had a full-time job that paid well, but it left me tired and took up most of my time since it was shift work.
-I wanted to quit and explore a freelancing career, but I knew that we must prepare well if I could not bring home income on a regular.
+I wanted to quit and explore a freelancing career, but I knew that we must prepare well if I could not bring home income regularly.
 While we’re debt-free, we do have a mortgage.

 Living on one income seemed tempting.
-At the moment, selfishness was way out the window; my partner and I were way past labeling our earnings as my money/your money.
+However, at the moment, selfishness was way out the window; my partner and I were way past labeling our earnings as my money/your money.